iosmichael/interview-prep/understanding_of_MCMC.md

 where $n \to \infty$

-But though this sampling is effective and promise convergence, for $p(x)$ that is not gaussian distributed, $N$ can be very large til convergence.
-So the question remain: is there a sampling method that guarantees more effective convergence over $P(X)$?
+Consider to calculate the area of a circle by sampling randomly across the space, and only count the number of those that fall within the circle.
+Eventually, you will retrieve sufficient samples to approximate the area of that circle, but this sampling method is very inefficient and for $p(\theta|X)$ that is not gaussian distributed, $N$ can be very large til convergence.
+So the question remain: is there a sampling method that guarantees more effective convergence over $P(\theta|X)$?

 ---